GiangHM/ai-powered-flower-app/README.md

 ## Features

 The application consists of 2 main projects:

 - `WebApi`: A .NET-based Web API that facilitates semantic search and chat interactions, leveraging .NET Aspire and Semantic Kernel.
 It exposes endpoints that enable seamless communication between the chat frontend and backend..

 - `VueApp`: A Vue.js application that serves as the user interface for creating new flowers and interacting with the writer agent.
 It also supports semantic search functionality for exploring flower data.

 - `Function App`: An Azure Function App responsible for initializing the vector database used to store flower information.
 It also updates the database whenever a new flower is created or updated

+Note: _The image data is sourced from the internet._

 ### Keyword search
 ![msedge_nDPHtDUdu4](https://github.com/user-attachments/assets/3b604646-fad4-49ba-bccd-505d201176b6)